eProsima/Fast-DDS/examples/cpp/hello_world/README.md

 - Keep-last history with high depth: ensure certain amount of previous samples for late-joiners.

 Applying different configurations to the entities will change to a greater or lesser extent how the application behaves in relation to sample management.
-In any case these settings will affect the behavior of the sample itself: the output of the sample will be the same regardless of the configuration (or lack of configuration) provided by the environment variable.
+Even when these settings affect the behavior of the sample management, the applications' output will be the similar.